Do you want to learn how to reduce shopping cart abandonment on your website but don’t know where to start?

 If you’ve spent any time researching how to reduce shopping cart abandonment, you’ve likely picked up a few of the more common tips.
 Normally they’ll talk about how to improve your checkout flow, which is excellent advice.

 But we didn’t want to go over the same ground.
-That’s why you’ll find several unique tips below for reducing shopping cart abandonment across your entire website.
+That’s why you’ll find several unique tips below for reducing shopping cart abandonment across your entire eCommerce store.

 Let’s get started with the first tip.